En Plein Air Painting

-To register, email programs@nohoarts.org or call the Center at 413-584-7327.
-Please include your name, address, and telephone contact.
-Course fees are payable in advance by check to “NCFA” and can be mailed to the Northampton Center for the Arts, PO Box 366, Northampton MA 01061, or by Paypal here.
+For questions or to register, please email programs@nohoarts.org.
+If registering, please include your full name, mailing address, and phone number.
+Payment may be made in advance via PayPal here or by check to “NCFA” mailed to the Northampton Center for the Arts, PO Box 366, Northampton MA 01061.

-*Payments on the upper end of the scale help support our commitment to sliding scale rates, as well as our low teacher/participant ratio.
-Financial aid is available through our Community Fund.
+*Payments on the upper end of the sliding scale help support our ongoing commitment to accessibility and sliding scale models.
+If financial assistance is needed, participants may apply for Community Fund support.

 Jeffrey Gatrall received his BFA in painting from Rhode Island School of Design, and spent his senior year abroad in Rome as part of the school’s European Honors Program.
 The following year he completed the Scottish Post Diploma at the Duncan of Jordanstone College of Art in Dundee, where he studied painting under Alberto Morrocco, and print making under Sheila Macfarlane.
 After deciding to enter the realm of commercial art, he had a thirty-five year career, primarily in animation, where he worked for Warner Bros., Disney, Nickelodeon, Cartoon Network, Universal, and Atari, among others.
 For the last fifteen years Jeffrey has been devoting his time to painting.
 He participated in NCFA’s En Plein Air Festival during the time the Center had no physical location, and he’s shown work at Historic Northampton.
 Jeffrey maintains a studio in Easthampton.